facebookresearch/hydra/website/docs/advanced/override_grammar/basic.md

 - Modifying the the `Defaults List`
 - Modifying the config object

-Command line overrides matching a Config group are modifying the `Defaults List`;
+Overrides matching a config group are modifying the `Defaults List`;
 The rest are manipulating the config object.

 ## Basic examples